multiscale/muscle3/docs/source/fortran_api.rst

     Represents a message to be sent or that has been received.

+    Messages have four attributes: A timestamp, an optional next timestamp, some data, and optional overlay settings.

+    The timestamp holds the simulation time (not wallclock time) to which the data in this message corresponds.
+If a next timestamp is set, then that represents the simulation time of the next timestap of the model that generated the message.
+The data is the content of the message, and is model-specific.
+Overlay settings may be passed along with a message, and will be overlaid onto the receiving model's settings; this is normally only used by special simulation components.

 .. f:function:: LIBMUSCLE_Message_create(timestamp, data)

     Create a new Message object.